Widening of the Sylvian fissure. Arachnoid cyst

 Symptoms

 Asymptomatic small AKs are discovered incidentally during examination for another reason.
-The symptomatology becomes pronounced with growth and depending on the location of the cyst, from squeezing the tissues and the medulla.
-The manifestation of focal symptoms occurs against the background of the formation of a hygroma or with a rupture of the AK.
+Symptoms become more pronounced with growth and depending on the location of the cyst, compression of tissues and brain matter.
+The manifestation of focal symptoms occurs against the background of the formation of a hygroma or when the aortic valve ruptures.

-Adults with the progression of formations lose their orientation, sleep.
-They complain of uncomfortable conditions in which muscle tone is disturbed, limbs involuntarily twitch and go numb, and lameness occurs.
-Tinnitus, migraine, nausea with vomiting, often dizzy up to loss of consciousness.
+As the formations progress, adults lose orientation and sleep.
+They complain of uncomfortable conditions in which muscle tone is disturbed, limbs twitch involuntarily and go numb, and lameness occurs.
+I regularly experience tinnitus, migraines, nausea with vomiting, and often feel dizzy and even lose consciousness.
 Also in patients:

 • hallucinations and convulsions occur;